PRODUCTS & ACCESSORIES

-We design each pump precisely to the requirements of your application.
-As a result, the pumps offer you optimum performance, service life and reliability.
+We design each NEMO® progressing cavity pump precisely to the requirements of your application.
+As a result, the pumps offer you optimum performance, service life, and reliability.
 Your satisfaction is our top priority.
-NEMO® progressing cavity pumps are available with different delivery elements so that the optimum selection can always be made for your application.
+NEMO® progressing cavity pumps are available with different delivery elements, so the optimum selection can always be made for your application.
 We promise you Proven Excellence - outstanding performance in all areas.

 Progressing cavity pumps or eccentric screw Pumps belong to the group of positive displacement pumps.
 The main components are the rotating rotor and stationary stator.
 The rotor, hinged or elastically attached on one side, is a round-threaded screw.

 On the output side, the axial position oscillates.
 The hollow stator is elastic and has the same pitch length as the rotor.
 This leaves conveying spaces between the stator and the rotor, which move continuously from the inlet to the outlet side.
 The size of the delivery spaces and the associated delivery rate depend on the size of the construction.
 Except for the rotor and stator, all other components are identical.